Welsh Stamp Duty

 Buy-to-let/second home properties

 Those of you with second homes or buy-to-let properties will have to pay 3% more than the residential rates.
 Those properties over £400,000 are exempt from paying any tax.

 First time buyers

 Since November 2017, in the UK, first time buyers do not have to pay stamp duty on a property if it is less than £300,000.
 However, this is not the case now in Wales as there is no exemption to first time buyers under the new LTT legislation.

 For further information on the costs you need to consider when buying a property, please get in touch with our helpful team of advisers.
 We can put you in touch with an adviser local to you who can offer flexible appointments.
-In the meantime, see how much you might be able to borrow with our handy borrowing calculator tool.
+In the meantime, see how much LTT you might have to pay with our Welsh Stamp Duty Calculator.

 Because we play by the book we want to tell you that…

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 There may be a fee for mortgage advice.
 The actual amount you pay will depend upon your circumstances.

 The fee is up to 1% but a typical fee is 0.3% of the amount borrowed.